uqlibrary/exlibris-primo/src/readme.md

 ## Alma Styling

 Parts of the Primo pages are inside iframes, eg the 'Get It' block on the full display page.
-This means our main custom-styles.css file wont affect it.
+This means our main reusable-webcomponents custom-styles.css file wont affect it.

 Ex libris provides a css upload that styles inside the iframes.